Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 > Java 11 functionality in Azure Functions is in preview at the time of this writing, so we're using Java 8 for this particular section.

 The Maven archetype will generate boilerplate scaffolding.
-In Function.java, populate the following values:
+In `Function.java`, populate the following values:

 - databaseName: pet-supplies